 A: No. You will be responsible for paying your housing fees on time by the beginning of each semester.
 Students may also register for CSU’s budget payment plan by contacting Campus 411.

 A: No, you may not.
-If you want to be released from your housing contract, please visit the Residence Life office.
+If you want to be released from your housing contract, please please complete a Contract Cancellation Request Form via Housing Self-Service.
 A contract cancelation penalty may apply.
+Please note that complete a request does not guarantee approval.

 Q: How much did I pay in a security deposit?
 What is that used for, and when do I get I back?

-A: At the time of your application, you provided us with a $200.00 security deposit.
-This money has been set aside on your account until the termination of your contract(s).
-After the termination of your contract(s), your security deposit may be applied to any damage charges or cleaning fees assessed, as well as any outstanding balances on your account.
-We are not limited in our collections to $200.00.
+A: Your $200 housing deposit has been set aside on your account until the termination of your contract(s).
+After the termination of your contract(s), your deposit may be applied to any damage charges or cleaning fees assessed, as well as any outstanding balances on your CSU student account.
 If there is a credit remaining on your account, a credit will be issued to your student account.
-Refunds will be issued following the Treasury Services refund policy.
+Refunds will be issued following the Bursar's Office refund policy.

 What can I have in my room?